 NOTE: The Australian Taxation Office (ATO) will not provide TFNs to providers.

 Neither the Act nor the Rules enable you to access a student's TFN directly from the ATO.
-You must seek TFNs from the eCAF system (or from students via the paper form in limited circumstances only where the provider has first sought approval from the department to use the paper form).
 You must have regard to the rules, processes, procedures and penalties regarding handling of TFNs.